jms-guy/timekeep/README.md

 # Timekeep

 A process activity tracker, it runs as a background service recording start/stop events for select programs and aggregates active sessions, session history, and lifetime program usage.
+Now has [WakaTime](https://github.com/jms-guy/timekeep?tab=readme-ov-file#wakatime) integration.

 ## Table of Contents
 - [Features](#features)